LV8: Pipework associated with livestock troughs

 • within 10m of watercourses

-• on areas vulnerable to soil erosion as identified on the Farm Environment Record (FER)
+• on areas vulnerable to soil erosion as identified on your Farm Environment Record

-• within 6m of historic or archaeological features identified in the HEFER
+• within 6m of an historic or archaeological feature identified in your Historic Environment Farm Environment Record (HEFER)

-• use pipework made of medium-density blue polyethylene with an external diameter of at least 25mm
+• use pipework made of medium-density blue polyethylene with an external diameter of at least 25 millimetres (mm)

-• make sure that all the joints are made of brass or plastic and that they are watertight
+• make sure that all the joints are watertight and made of brass or plastic

 • bury the pipework below cultivation depth and to at least 600mm (or as determined by the local water supplier)